Founder, Researcher, speaker

 So, in her Masters of Counselling Psychology she developed and tested her research-based program, Free To Be to equip others to be resilient to pressures that negatively impact body image and ultimately arm them with tools for a meaningful and happy life.

-Renae researches about how the representations of men and women in media impact our attitudes, beliefs, behaviour and emotions of us viewers.
+Renae researches how the representations of men and women in media impact our attitudes, beliefs, behaviour and emotions of viewers.
 She loves to share her interesting findings on HuffingtonPost and other places.
 Also, being a mom of two little kids, Renae likes to empower parents and educators with tools to promote positive body image through workshops and events.

 Renae doesn't post too frequently to social media, but you can get little snapshots of her life doing things she loves such as hiking in mountains, loving horses (some things never get old), and dreaming about visiting Harry Potter World one day.

 Regehr, R. (2018, February).
 How do we respond to, "I feel fat?"
 Body image in our children and parenting.
 Invited presentation at International School of Arizona, Scottsdale, Arizona,

 Regehr, R. (2018, February).
 Invited presentation (2nd parent seminar) at International School of Arizona, Scottsdale, Arizona.

 Regehr, R. (2018, January).
 What influences body image?
 Understanding the complexities and helping our youth thrive.
 Invited presentation at PLEA Community Services, Vancouver, B.C.

 Regehr, R. (2018, January).
 Invited presentation (2nd presentation) at PLEA Community Services, Surrey, B.C.